PieterMostert/glazy-data-analysis/README.md

 ## Glazy Data Analysis

 (Work in progress)
 This project describes my attempts to use machine learning to understand the effect of chemical composition on the firing temperature of ceramic glazes.
-The dataset of glazes I'm using is taken from Glazy[\https:www.glazy.org], an open-source database of glaze recipes.
+The dataset of glazes I'm using is taken from (Glazy)[\https:www.glazy.org], an open-source database of glaze recipes.

+The recipes in Glazy come mostly from collections put together by American potters since the 1970s, although many of them probably originate much earlier, in China and Japan.
+They therefore reflect an aesthetic (or rather, several groups of aesthetics) that is not representative of all glazes ever made, or of all potential glazes.
+A model that is good at predicting the firing temperatures of glazes in this collection is of limited use, since recipes coming from the same population most likely already have an established firing temperature, and a test recipe created independently can't be said to be a random sample from this population.

+However, there are at least two situations where a model can be useful:

+1. A model can be used to flag recipes in the collection that may be recorded incorrectly.
+In fact, I've already found a number of incorrect records by examining glazes whose stated firing temperature differs wildly from the predicted one.

+2. If we have a model that gives predictions together with confidence intervals, we can say something meaningful about test glazes.
+To do this, I've used a Gaussian process model.
+Unfortunately the training time scales cubically with the number of recipes, so if Glazy expands substantially, this may become infeasable.

-If you're impatient, here's a simplified version of the main result: I tried to predict the firing temperature of glazes based on their chemical compositions, and the predictions aren't particularly accurate.
-The chart below shows the given firing temperatures vs the predicted ones.
+Before continuing, let's have a look at how well the best model performs at prediction on the test set.
+The chart below shows the given firing temperatures vs the ones predicted using XGBoost, with parameters chosen to maximise the R2 cross-validation score.

 [INSERT IMAGE]

-This is a bit misleading, since some points overlap, so here's a histogram showing the distribution of errors (predicted - actual).
+This may be a bit misleading, since some points overlap, so here's a histogram showing the distribution of errors (predicted - actual).

 ![Histogram of errors](Images/Prediction_error_histogram.png)

+We won't be using this model for cases (1) or (2), since it's completely overfit, but it gives an idea of amount of noise in the data (alternatively, it shows my lack of skill in fitting models correctly).

 In an ideal world, the firing temperature would be a function of the chemical composition of a glaze, and with enough data we'd be able to approximate this function reasonably well.
 Unfortunately, things aren't so simple, for several reasons.
 The first is that the maturity of a glaze also depends not only on the maximum temperature, but also on the rate at which the temperature increases.
 For this reason, [pyrometric cones](https://en.wikipedia.org/wiki/Pyrometric_cone) are used instead of temperatures.
 However, for a fixed rate of temperature rise, a pyrometric cone will bend at a pre-determined temperature.
 The glazes in Glazy are described in terms of Orton cones, and I've used the [chart](https://www.ortonceramic.com/files/2676/File/Orton-Cone-Chart-C-022-14-2016) published by Orton, with a 60C/hr rate of temperature rise to map from Orton cones (regular, self-supporting) to temperatures.
 We'll continue to refer to the firing temperature of a glaze, with the understanding that this implicitly refers to its Orton cone under the inverse of this mapping.